Country of origin: Iran

 After the sale, Akradi was resolute on making his own gym a reality.
 He liquidated all his personal assets and opened a 27,000-square foot club in a Brooklyn Park, Minnesota, location where three other clubs had already failed.
 Akradi set a goal to sell 2,700 memberships in a year and he made it with 2,702.

-Life Time Fitness has 119 locations in 36 markets, including the U.S. and Canada, plus nutritional products, a healthy lifestyle magazine called Experience Life, athletic events, full-service spas and cafes, personal training, health education, and corporate wellness programs.
-The company’s success attracted attention from private investors, and in 2015 private-equity firms Leonard Green & Partners, TPG and LNK Partners purchased all outstanding share of Life Time Fitness in a deal valued at more than $4 billion.
+Life Time Fitness has 138 locations in 38 markets, including the U.S. and Canada, plus nutritional products, a healthy lifestyle magazine called Experience Life, athletic events, full-service spas and cafes, personal training, health education, and corporate wellness programs.
+The company’s success attracted attention from private investors, and in 2015 private-equity firms Leonard Green & Partners, TPG and LNK Partners purchased all outstanding shares of Life Time Fitness in a deal valued at more than $4 billion.
+Life Time Fitness is now expanding their brand into residential real estate, adding residences to some Life Time Fitness campuses.